|Nutrition Facts (per serving)|

-This classic angel food cake is made light and delicious with egg whites and no added fat.
-The large amount of egg whites is what make up the leavening for the cake.
-The egg whites are beaten and then the small amount of flour and sugar are folded into them.
+This classic angel food cake is naturally light since egg whites are the main ingredient and there is no added fat.
+The egg whites are beaten to soft peaks, forming tiny bubbles of air before sugar and a small amount of flour are folded in.